mlcourses/lab-4-blog-post-AdvancedUno/post.md

 # Overview:

 1. Buzzer: Learn how to control a buzzer using the Arduino to produce different tones.
-2. Servo Motor: Explore controlling a servo motor to rotate through different angles based on signals from the Arduino.
-3. Ultrasonic Sensor: Discover how to use an ultrasonic sensor to measure distances to objects and translate them into readings on the Arduino.
+2. Ultrasonic Sensor: Discover how to use an ultrasonic sensor to measure distances to objects and translate them into readings on the Arduino.
-4. Photoresistor: Investigate how a photoresistor changes its resistance based on light intensity and how to use the Arduino to read these changes.
-5. Distance Detector: Design a handheld device with an ultrasonic sensor that create tones based on the distance to objects (low pitch for close, high pitch for far).
+3. Distance Detector: Design a handheld device with an ultrasonic sensor that create tones based on the distance to objects (low pitch for close, high pitch for far).

-# Building the Lab:
+# Building the Lab: Buzzer

 ## 0 About
 <br><img width="400" src="WireG.jpeg">

+### Materials
+- Arduino Uno or compatible board
+- Breadboard
+- Wires
+- buzzer
+- Computer with Arduino IDE installed

 ## 1. Project Step
-test

 ## 2. Testing